What the Data Actually Says About Tuition in Singapore — A Review of the Research

 A genuine literature review of the academic and policy research on private tuition in Singapore — what it actually does and does not show about grades, wellbeing, and who benefits.

-Checked against NIE research, IPS survey data, MOE policy documents, and peer-reviewed education journals
+Checked against SingStat Household Expenditure Survey data, MOE policy documents, OECD PISA reports, NIE and UNESCO research, and peer-reviewed education journals

-And yet, if you ask whether tuition actually works — whether it raises grades, whether those grades translate to better life outcomes, which children benefit most, and at what cost — the honest answer is that the research is more complicated, more limited, and more surprising than most parents (or most tuition centres) acknowledge.
+And yet, if you ask whether tuition actually works — whether it raises grades, whether those grades translate to better life outcomes, which children benefit most, and at what cost — the research turns out to be more complicated, more limited, and more surprising than most parents (or most tuition centres) acknowledge.

-This piece is an attempt to lay out what the academic and policy research actually shows, with as little spin as possible.
-It is written for parents who want to make good decisions, for educators who want to think carefully about their practice, and for journalists and researchers who need a reliable starting point.
+This piece sets out what the academic and policy research actually shows, without spin.
+It is written for parents who want to make good decisions, for educators thinking carefully about their own practice, and for journalists and researchers who need a reliable starting point.

 The Scale of the Industry: What the Numbers Show